I signed a chiropractic non-compete agreement but now…

 On the other side of the fence are states that basically say that a non-compete is an illegal restriction of trade and any attempts to enforce a chiropractic non-compete agreement will be met with much resistance.

 Whether a chiropractic non-compete is legally enforceable is a matter of state law.
 Some states have statutes that render chiropractic non-compete agreements illegal or severely curtail them.
-These include states like Alabama, California, Colorado, Louisiana, Montana, North Dakota and South Dakota.
+These include states like Alabama, California, Colorado, Louisiana, Montana, North Dakota, Oregon South Dakota and Washington.
 If you practice in one of these states, your chiropractic non-compete agreement may be mildly restrictive or it may not even be worth the paper it’s printed on.

 Chiropractors should be aware that most states, however, do not have such restrictive laws regarding the enforceability of a chiropractic non-compete agreement.
 Instead, state law will dictate what exactly does and does not constitute a legal chiropractic non-compete agreement.